krisnova/go-plugin-demo/README.md

 }
 ```

-This gives us a hint into how Go plugins work, they use POSIX dynamic loading [more information](https://en.wikipedia.org/wiki/Dynamic_loading).
+This gives us a hint into how Go plugins work, and explains why they are only supported in Linux right now.
+They use POSIX dynamic loading [more information](https://en.wikipedia.org/wiki/Dynamic_loading).

 Right now there is only support for handling the linux version in the C implementation.
 The good news is that there is already resources for building shared objects for Windows and other archtypes.

-# We are thinking about using them in Kubernetes kops!
+# Using plugins in Kubernetes kops!

 <p align="center">
   <img src="img/k8s.png" width="180"> </image>